Skip to Content

 Cruise ships have sewage treatment plants onboard, where they treat the waste.
 The sewage that comes from the toilets is what is called black water.

-Gray water doesn’t have to go through the same treatments as black water, although it is still filtered before being released.
+Grey water doesn’t have to go through the same treatments as black water, although it is still filtered before being released.

-The difference between black water and gray water, is that it comes from a different place.
-Black water comes from toilets on board a ship and gray water comes from the onboard laundry, showers, and kitchens.
+Black water comes from toilets on board a ship, and grey water comes from the onboard laundry, showers, and kitchens.

 Common places for black water to come from include: